2006 Commonwealth Games: Development

-The change from Daylight Saving Time to Standard Time in Australian states that follow it was delayed from 26 March to 2 April for 2006 to avoid affecting the games.
-In addition, state and private schools amended their usual term times so as to allow the first term holidays to coincide with the Games.
+The change from Daylight Saving Time to Standard Time in Australian states that follow it was delayed from 26 March to 2 April in 2006 to avoid affecting the Games.
+In addition, state and private schools amended their usual term times to allow the first term holidays to coincide with the Games.

 Melbourne's public transport system – train, tram and bus – ran to altered timetables with some amended or substituted services for the duration of the Games.
 For the most part, timetabled services were unchanged but suffered due to higher loads.

 For the first time ever, the Melbourne 2006 Commonwealth Games appointed a Goodwill Partner, Plan International Australia.